Chart Color Schemes

 Quakers Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Quakers Hill has a high level of cultural diversity, with 45.3% of its population born overseas and 46.0% speaking a language other than English at home.
-Christianity is the predominant religion in Quakers Hill, making up 48.4% of the population.
-Hinduism is notably overrepresented in Quakers Hill compared to Greater Sydney, comprising 16.2% of the population.
+Christianity is the main religion in Quakers Hill, making up 48.4% of the population.
+Hinduism is notably overrepresented, comprising 16.2% compared to None% across Greater Sydney.

 Frequently Asked Questions - Diversity